 - Marvel’s The Punisher – Netflix series.

-- Stranger Things 2 – We haven’t got very far into the second season, but I’m hoping to change that when Dan and Ashar return.
+- Stranger Things 2 – We haven’t got very far into the second season, but I’m hoping to change that when Kaitlyn and Ashar return.

 - Kingsman: The Golden Circle